 Key to Sequential Test Results Pass Pass subject to further consideration of the site's contribution to the supply of minerals or waste facilities.
-Site is not suitable or would require an Exception Test demonstrated through a Level 2 SFRA to proceed. lien Feet ween Okinten Site Reference: WJP13 Ha Planning permission C5/34/20 higher vehicle numbers and ho February 2019 after which it w of planning permission C5/34/2 Proposed access: Existing ent junction of Low Lane (C399 ro U2313 (unclassified road to Ha Low Lane south to the A59.
-Current use: Waste transfer st Site area: 0.85ha ours of operation until ould default back to the terms 2011/12077. rance at the Four Lane Ends ad from Embsay) with the alton East village) thence via Waste annual tonnage import: 40,000 Estimated date of commencen Proposed Life of Site: 20 years Proposed Land Use Retention of waste transfer sta commercial waste with higher of operation. ation for household and some NPPF Vulnerability Classification Less vulnerable Overview of flooding This site is 100% in Flood Zon <5% of the site is at low risk (1 flooding. e 1. :1000 (0.1%)) of surface water Relevant Local SFRA Site is in a 1km square identific Clearwater and superficial dep the 1km square.
-However, no noted and this development is be at a lower risk.
-North West Yorkshire osit flooding across <25% of additional risk factors are
+Site is not suitable or would require an Exception Test demonstrated through a Level 2 SFRA to proceed.

+Site Reference: WJP13 Ha alton East, near Skipton Site Information Planning permission C5/34/2013/14104 currently limits the higher vehicle numbers and hours of operation until February 2019 after which it would default back to the terms of planning permission C5/34/2011/12077.
+Proposed access: Existing entrance at the Four Lane Ends junction of Low Lane (C399 road from Embsay) with the U2313 (unclassified road to Halton East village) thence via Low Lane south to the A59.
+Current use: Waste transfer station Site area: 0.85ha Waste annual tonnage import: 40,000 Estimated date of commencement: 2019 Proposed Life of Site: 20 years plus Proposed Land Use Retention of waste transfer station for household and some commercial waste with higher vehicle numbers and hours of operation.
+NPPF Vulnerability Classification Less vulnerable Overview of flooding This site is 100% in Flood Zone 1. <5% of the site is at low risk (1:1000 (0.1%)) of surface water flooding.
+Site is in a 1km square identified as susceptible to Clearwater and superficial deposit flooding across <25% of the 1km square.
+However, no additional risk factors are noted and this development is above ground so is likely to be at a lower risk.
+Relevant Local SFRA North West Yorkshire